codahale/kms-pass/README.md

 In short:

 ```
-hash = aes(scrypt(systemKey, salt), kms(hmac(systemKey, password)))
+hash = kms(scrypt(password, salt)))
 ```

 ### Storing A Password

-1. `s = rand_bytes(32)`
-2. `h = scrypt(password, salt, params)`
-3. `eh = kms_encrypt(h)`
-4. `wk = scrypt(system_key, salt, params)`
-5. `a = aes_ctr(wk, eh)`
-6. `store(params, salt, a)`
+1. Generate a random salt (`s`).
+2. Use scrypt and the salt (`s`) to produce a hash (`h`) of the password.
+3. Send the hash (`h`) to the Key Management Service for encryption.
+4. Encode the resulting ciphertext (`c`), the salt (`s`), and the scrypt parameters into an authenticator (`a`).

 ### Verifying A Password

-1. `params, salt, a = read(hash)`
-2. `wk = scrypt(system_key, salt, params)`
-3. `eh = aes_ctr(wk, a)`
-4. `h = kms_decrypt(eh)`
-5. `c = scrypt(possible_password, salt, params)`
-6. `h == c`
+1. Parse the salt (`s`), the ciphertext (`c`), and the scrypt parameters from the authenticator (`a`).
+2. Send the ciphertext (`c`) to the Key Management Service for decryption.
+3. Compare the resulting plaintext hash (`h`) to a hash of the candidate password.

 ## Threat Model

-### Partial Local Breach

-An attacker with only an offline copy of the authenticator hashes will be unable to re-derive `wk` and thus unable to proceed.

-### Total Local Breach
+### Local Breach

-An attacker with an offline copy of the authenticator hashes and the system key will be able to re-derive `wk` for each hash using the system key and the plaintext salt.
-They will be able to decrypt the stored hashes and learn the KMS ciphertexts.
-Depending on the KMS format, this may reveal the KMS key ID or other metadata.
-Lacking an authenticated context with the KMS, though, they will be unable to decrypt the KMS ciphertexts and thus unable to proceed.
+An attacker with only an offline copy of the stored ciphertexts will be unable to decrypt them without an authenticated KMS context.
+Depending on the KMS format, they may learn the KMS key ID or other metadata.

 ### Persistent Local Incursion

-An attacker which establishes a persistent presence inside the trusted context will be able to make requests to the KMS to decrypt and exfiltrate password hashes for offline attacks.
-The rate at which they will be able to do so will be limited to the rate at which they can derive scrypt keys, and their KMS operations will be visible via the KMS's audit log.
-(They will also be able to see user passwords as users authenticate with the application.)
+An attacker which establishes a persistent presence inside the application context will be able to make requests to the KMS to decrypt and exfiltrate password hashes for offline attacks.
+These requests will be visible in the KMS's audit log, and presumably noticeable via monitoring.

+Also, such an attacker could see user passwords in plaintext as users authenticate with the application.

 ### Remote Breach

-An attacker who is able to exfiltrate the keys managed by the KMS will be able to decrypt any KMS ciphertexts, but would have to brute-force the system key to obtain any.
+An attacker who is able to exfiltrate the keys managed by the KMS will be able to decrypt any KMS ciphertexts, but won't have access to any.

 ### Persistent Remote Incursion